-Authority: As described in WAC 246-976-910(2) and RCW 70.168.090(2): Levels I, II, and III adult and Levels I, II, and III pediatric trauma care facilities shall establish, coordinate, and participate in regional EMS/TC systems quality improvement programs.
+Authority: As described in WAC 246-976-910(2): Levels I, II, III, IV, V adult and Levels I, II, and III, pediatric trauma care facilities shall establish, coordinate, and participate in regional EMS/TC systems quality improvement programs.

 As described in RCW 70.168150 2(a) and 2(b), all designated cardiac/stroke centers will participate in associated regional QI activities.
 This will take place and follow the process of the already established EMS/TC systems quality improvement program.